j-f1/eleventy-hast-jsx/README.md

 $ npm install --save-dev eleventy-hast-jsx
 ```

-Next, add its plugin to your `.eleventy.js` file:
+Next, add it as a plugin to your `.eleventy.js` file:

 ```js
 module.exports = (eleventyConfig) => {